peterdesmet/movebank2gbif/mapping.md

 #### [samplingProtocol](http://rs.tdwg.org/dwc/terms/index.htm#samplingProtocol)

 Recommended...
 SCD: Could store the sensor type (i.e. tracking method) here, stored in the data file as `sensor-type` (this variable is always included).
+Also see locationAccordingTo.

     gps